Nimdy/detect-FPS-hackers/README.md

 ```

-Types of meta data needed in logs: (thinking up of more data points for collection)
+Types of meta data needed in logs: (thinking up of more data points for collection and of course these metrics need to be programmed into the game)

 ```
 Average PDTH    (Player + Distance to Target Hit)